Chat with us, powered by LiveChat

 ModelYearNoteworthy Feature

-Chrysler C-3001955Recognized as “America’s Most Powerful Car” with its 300 hp V8, foreshadowing dedicated performance models.
+Chrysler C-3001955The 55 Chrysler C-300 was dubbed as “America’s Most Powerful Car” with a 300 hp V8 engine that took over the dedicated performance models of that time.

 Studebaker Golden Hawk1956It is one of the earliest muscle cars to incorporate explicitly performance-oriented design and equipment.

-Rambler Rebel1957Contributed to the evolution of smaller, sportier cars with an emphasis on acceleration.
+Rambler Rebel1957Was a major contribution to the evolution of sportier and smaller cars focused on generating speed.

 Early 1960s: Influence of drag racing